umarhassan-mitodl/res.stp-001-january-iap-2011/content/pages/class-sessions/class05.md

 Socolow, Robert H., and Stephen W. Pacala.
 "A Plan to Keep Carbon in Check." _Scientific American_ 295, no. 3 (2006): 50-57.

 Deutch, John M. "What Should the Government Do to Encourage Technical Change in the Energy Sector?"
-Report No. 120, Joint Program on the Science and Policy of Global Change, MIT, May 2005. ([PDF](http://web.mit.edu/globalchange/www/MITJPSPGC_Rpt120.pdf))
+Report No. 120, Joint Program on the Science and Policy of Global Change, MIT, May 2005. ({{% resource_link "331ad755-cfa3-498e-b59f-9bfa0171ed5b" "PDF" %}})

 "Statement of Deputy Undersecretary of Defense for Installations and Environment Dr. Dorothy Robyn before the Senate Homeland Security and Governmental Affairs Committee."
 January 27, 2010.